Pumpkin White Chocolate Pancakes with a White Chocolate Maple Syrup: A recipe that will change your Fall breakfast expectations for life!

 Pumpkin White Chocolate Pancake Recipe

-If you’ve made my 5-Minute Butternut Squash pancakes, then you know that I LOVE experimenting by adding in the “not so normal,” ingredients to the dessert-like breakfast dish.
+If you’ve made my 5-minute Butternut Squash pancakes, then you know that I LOVE experimenting by adding “not so normal” ingredients to the dessert-like breakfast dish.
 If I can sneak in a little healthy, you better count on it.

 But with the Fall season here, the taste and scent of “pumpkin,” is EVERYWHERE.
 This last weekend was no exception.
 Unlike with the butternut squash pancakes, I didn’t add in a can of pumpkin to these.
 I absolutely could have, but decided to splurge and get a little unhealthy with these beauties.